 In 2017, three of Sydney’s major galleries – Carriageworks, Art Gallery of NSW and MCA – presented the first installment of the The National, an ambitious look at contemporary art in Australia.

 Far from a quick snapshot of the art world, The National is a six-year project encompassing three shows at three galleries every two years.
-It features nine curators and more than 100 emerging, mid-career and established artists.
+It features more than 100 emerging, mid-career and established artists.
 Each iteration speaks to the present, charting a brief arc in the story of Australian contemporary art.
 And it’s time for the second round.

 The 2019 show promises to be distinct from 2017’s (and could be a world away from 2021’s).

 Daniel Mudie-Cunningham, senior curator at Carriageworks, has been working on his section of the show for two years.
 He travelled around the country to meet artists and find new voices to add to a list of already-established names.

 “There are connections between what we’re doing,” Mudie-Cunningham says of the three galleries and their curators.
 “Often there’s a particular zeitgeist, or political themes that recur.”

 There are 65 artists involved in The National 2019.
 Here are five to seek out.

 At a glance: A Townsville-born mixed-media artist and Archibald finalist, Albert’s striking contemporary works examine Australia’s colonialist legacy and are held in the collections of several major Australian galleries including the NGA in Canberra, and AGNSW.